Prince Arthur,

 Prince Arthur was a career soldier and rose in rank, being promoted in 1902 to the rank of Field Marshal.

 He entered the Royal Military College, Woolwich, in 1867 and started his career as a lieutenant in the Royal Engineers.
 He spent a year with his regiment in Montreal, and served on the Red River expedition of 1870 - early connections with the country he was to return to as Governor-General.After serving with the Rifle Brigade at Tell-el-Kebir in 1882, he served in India, Ireland, the Mediterranean and South Africa.
 At least for some of his time in India he was stationed in Meerut.
-Anil Bhattacharji has written to me from that town to say that the grand building that housed the Duke at that time is now a bank (details and a photo part way down this Meerut page)#595 It was while at Meerut that army officer Robert Baden-Powell was attached to the Duke's staff.
+Anil Bhattacharji has written to me from that town to say that the grand building that housed the Duke at that time is now a bank. #595 It was while at Meerut that army officer Robert Baden-Powell was attached to the Duke's staff.
 Two decades later Baden-Powell would found the Boy Scouts and in 1913 the Duke was appointed President of the association.

 It is reported that the Duke was bitterly disappointed not to succeed the Duke of Cambridge as Commander-in-Chief in 1895.

-in 1874 (or more precisely, the 1st Duke of Connaught and Strathearn), he
+more precisely, the 1st Duke of Connaught and Strathearn), he married

-married Princess Louise, the shy daughter of Prince Frederick of Prussia,
+Princess Louise, the shy daughter of Prince Frederick of Prussia, in

 In 1905 their elder daughter, Margaret, married into the Swedish Royal family and became Crown Princess Margaret, wife of King Gustav VI of Sweden.Their younger daughter, Princess Patricia, is well known to Canadians as Lady Patricia Ramsay, and gave her name to a famous Canadian army regiment, Princess Patricia's Canadian Light Infantry.
 Lady Patricia lived locally and worshipped at St Anne's Church until her death in 1974.
 A memorial plaque to Lady Patricia was unveiled by Her Majesty, Queen Elizabeth the Queen Mother, in St Anne's Church, Bagshot, on 25 March 1990. [pictures]